w-A-L-L-e/ClipSecret/README.md

 than any password manager like KeepassXC or an actual AnyKey (https://www.anykey.shop) or some encrypted file.
 It is however handy in some cases
 (For instance re-entering my vpn password that disconnects frequently).

+It's also way better than taking a short/easy password on your vpn because you need to reenter it a lot.
+Now you can just run ./clips and enter a short pw which results in the longer one on the clipboard and paste it where needed.
+(The clipboard is also auto cleared again).
+So for a remote attack the vpn is still secured with a longer pass and if laptop is compromised its better than some plaintext file...